Goldorion/Fabric-Generator-MCreator/README.md

 * Armor
   Missing: Custom models
 * Biome
-  Missing: Custom vine and fruit for custom tree
 * Dimension
-  Missing: Custom portal and triggers
 * Items
   Missing: Item inventory and Damage on crafting table
   Note: On Entity swing trigger is missing due to Fabric